Custom Insert Molding Service

 Low-Density Polyethylene

-LDPE is a widely used thermoplastic polymer characterized by its lightweight, flexible, and durable properties.
-LDPE is derived from the polymerization of ethylene monomers, resulting in a material that exhibits a low density of approximately 0.917 to 0.930 g/cmÂł, and has a relatively low melting point, making it easy to mold into a variety of shapes.
+LDPE is a widely used thermoplastic polymer with lightweight, flexible, and durable properties.
+It has a low density of approximately 0.917 to 0.930 g/cmÂł, and has a relatively low melting point, making it easy to mold into a variety of shapes.

-In injection molding, LDPE is ideal for producing parts like containers, bottles, films, and tubing.
-Its low-cost and ease of processing make it a popular choice for high-volume manufacturing.
+LDPE injection molding has low-cost and ease to processing which make it a popular choice for high-volume manufacturing.

 ldpe injection molding